seborama/Camp2018-Security-TT/README.md

   - ✅ Slunk (Minikube K8s cluster)
   - ✅ Wordpress (Minikube K8s cluster)
   - ✅ Integration with Splunk Enterprise Security
-  - ✅ (manual) Phantom (Community edition of Splunk Enterprise Security) (VirtualBox)
+  - ✅ Documentation notes for manual installation of Phantom (Community edition of Splunk Enterprise Security)
-  - ✅ Add CPU and RAM limits to K8s pods

 To do:
-  - ❎ Improve README

   - ❎ Add an architecture diagram

 ## Pre-requisites